seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 How now, Prince Troilus! wherefore not afield?

 **TROILUS**
-Because not there: this woman’s answer sorts,
+Because not there: this woman's answer sorts,
 For womanish it is to be from thence.
 What news, AEneas, from the field to-day?